Nanofus/novel.js/DOCUMENTATION.md

 - `decreaseValue` - See its [own chapter](#format-for-value-statements-and-commands).
 - `scrollSpeed` - Override the scene's text scrolling speed.
 - `skipEnabled` - Override the player's ability to skip the scene's text.
+- `revisitSkipEnabled` - Override the settings value for this scene.
+Should this scene's text should be automatically skipped if the scene has already been visited?
 - `playSound` - Play a sound with the chosen name upon entering the scene.
 You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).
 - `startMusic` - Start a music loop with the chosen name.
 You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).
 - `endMusic` - End a music loop with the chosen name.